microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

 ##### Height

-The required image height (in pixels).
+The required image height (in pixels) to avoid resize.
+Note that a negative value indicates that there is no predetermined required value.
+A negative value below -1 indicates that the value needs to be a multiple of the value specified (i.e. -1 can be any value, -8 means the value must be a multiple of 8).

 ```csharp
 int Height { get; }